jmbh/jmbh.github.io/_posts/2017-09-09-Deconstructing-ME.md

 category: random
 ---

 Yesterday, I read ['Measurement error and the replication crisis'](http://science.sciencemag.org/content/355/6325/584/tab-pdf) of [Eric Loken](http://hhd.psu.edu/dsg/eric-loken-phd-assistant-director) and [Andrew Gelman](http://andrewgelman.com), which left me puzzled.
 The first part of the paper consists of general statements about measurement error.
-The second part consists of the claim that in the presence of measurement error we overestimate the true effect when having a small sample size.
+The second part consists of the claim that in the presence of measurement error, we overestimate the true effect when having a small sample size.
 This sounded wrong enough to ask the authors for their [simulation code](https://raw.githubusercontent.com/jmbh/jmbh.github.io/master/figs/measurementerror/graph%20codes%20to%20share%20for%20science%20paper%20final-2.txt) and spend a couple of hours to figure out what they did in their paper.
 I am offering a short and a long version:

 The Short Version
 -----

 My conclusion is that the authors show the following: if an estimator is biased (here by the presence of measurement error), then the proportion of estimates that overestimate the true effect depends on the variance of the sampling distribution (which depends on $N$).
 While this is an interesting insight, the authors do not say this clearly anywhere in the paper.
 Instead, they use formulations that suggest that they refer to the expected value of the estimator, which does not depend on the sample size.
-To make things worse, they plot the estimates in a way that suggest that the variance of the estimators is equal for N = 50 and N = 1000 and that the effect is driven by a difference in expected value, while the reverse is true.
+To make things worse, they plot the estimates in a way that suggest that the variance of the estimators is equal for N = 50 and N = 3000 and that the effect is driven by a difference in expected value, while the reverse is true.

 The Long Version
 -----